emqx/emqx-docs/en_US/faq/faq.md

 ## Can EMQX forward messages to Kafka?

 The EMQX Enterprise integrates a Kafka bridge, it can bridge data to Kafka.
-Please refer to [Data Bridge - Apache Kafka](../data-integration/data-bridge-kafka.md).
+Please refer to [Data Bridge - Apache Kafka Producer](../data-integration/data-bridge-kafka-producer.md).

 ## Does EMQX support cluster auto discovery?
 What clustering methods are supported?